NebzHB/dependance.lib/README.md

 # NEW

-- COLOR=true : will display OK in green and KO in red, more self explainatory
+- COLOR=1 : will display OK in green and KO in red, more self explainatory

 - tryOrStop : will try the commands of the line and catch errors (and stop the script by displaying the errors)